Setup & Integration

 agentsh detect config >> config.yaml

-The generated config includes security:, landlock:, capabilities:, and file_enforcement: sections optimized for detected features and your kernel's available backends.
+The generated config includes security:, platform-specific sandbox sections such as landlock:, and capabilities: entries optimized for detected features and your kernel's available backends.

 Execve Interception#